alttch/bma-info/eva4/svc/eva-aaa-localauth.rst

    :header-rows: 0

    * - Description
-     - *Hashes the passsword with the requested algorithm*
+     - *Hashes the password with the requested algorithm*
    * - Parameters
      - required
    * - Returns